kedro-org/kedro/docs/source/09_development/02_set_up_pycharm.md

 .. note::  This section uses features supported by PyCharm Professional Edition only.
 ```

-Firstly, add a Docker interpreter.
+First, add a Docker interpreter.
 Go to **Preferences | Project Interpreter** as above and proceed to add a new interpreter.
-Select **Docker Interpreter** and select the target Docker image:
+Select **Docker Interpreter** and then choose the target Docker image:

 ![](../meta/images/pycharm_docker_interpreter_1.png)